noahgrant/resourcerer/README.md

 ### data

-The `data` option is passed directly to Schmackbone and sent either as stringified query params (GET requests) or as a body (POST/PUT).
+The `data` option is passed directly to the [sync](/docs/model.md#sync) module and sent either as stringified query params (GET requests) or as a body (POST/PUT).
 Its properties are also referenced when generating a cache key if they are listed in a model's static `cacheFields` property (See the [cache key section](#declarative-cache-keys) for more).
 Let's imagine that we have a lot of users and a lot of todos per user.
 So many that we only want to fetch the todos over a time range selected from a dropdown, sorted by a field also selected by a dropdown.
 These are query parameters we'd want to pass in our `data` property:

 ```js
   @withResources((props, ResourceKeys) => {